-Do you like the movies?
+Do you like watching movies?
 Would it surprise you that not everyone had to pay for their movie ticket?

 When I was younger, I always wanted to work at the movie theater.
 You had the snazzy vests, all the popcorn you could eat, plus sneak in movies from time to time when things were slow.

 My friends and I spent so much time there anyway, I thought it'd be great!
 Especially since movies would cost us $7, $8, and eventually $10+ a show! (to be fair, we would sometimes see two movies on one ticket… shhhhh!)

 Unfortunately, I never got a job there but I always held onto the dream. 🙂